RamyaChinnadurai/100DaysOfCode/README.md

 FIREBASE - Learned about the firebase cloud functions and firestore events.
 Same worked in the friendly chat.
 Deployed in https://friendlychat-413ba.web.app/

 # Day 16
+FREECODECAMP - Brushed up the concept - redux in freecodecamp.

+# Day 17
-FREECODECAMP - Completed the redux concepts in freecodecamp.
+FREECODECAMP - Brushed up the concept - react redux app in freecodecamp.